zarino/zarino.co.uk/posts/2014-01-14-why-i-wireframe-in-pencil.md

 The combination of SVG and Javascript is also pretty alluring.
 Making a mockup in Illustrator, then animating it interactively with something like D3 is a great way of prototyping immersive, highly-customised phone and tablet interfaces in particular.[^5] I'd love to get a chance to try it out at some point this year.

 In the meantime, good old pencil and paper fits the bill pretty well.
-With the added benefit that it puts me back in touch with my "designer" side, in a company full of programmers!
+With the added benefit that it puts me back in touch with my “designer” side, in a company full of programmers!

 [^1]: In my experience, anybody who can hold a pen can draw – much as anybody who can hold a tune can sing.
-Whether you've been told how to draw "properly", or sing "properly" is a different matter.
-The "properly" part is completely optional, however. *Especially* when you're making wireframes.
+Whether you've been told how to draw “properly”, or sing “properly” is a different matter.
+The “properly” part is completely optional, however. *Especially* when you're making wireframes.
 [^2]: I often sketch out code too, before I write it, but that's a different matter.
 [^3]: Incidentally, drawing with a marker pen is even better when you need to *force yourself* to ignore the details.
 There is literally only so small you can draw with a whiteboard marker.
 Plus if you find yourself a glass whiteboard, you get added CSI geek bonus points.
 [^4]: I've tried Axure a number of times, and each time I've spent longer making the prototype than I would have spent coding it up properly from scratch.
 And then, once the prototype's done, I've *still* got to do the coding.
 What a total waste.